 Southwest Rapid Rewards Plus Credit Card

-The Southwest Rapid Rewards Plus Credit Card pays 40,000 bonus points if you spend $1,000 in the first three months after opening your account.
-Ordinarily, you'd have to make at least $20,000 in purchases to earn that amount of rewards.
+The Southwest Rapid Rewards Plus Credit Card pays 30,000 bonus points if you spend $5,000 in the first three months after opening your account.
+You'll also earn a companion pass.
+Ordinarily, you'd have to make at least $40,000 in purchases to earn that amount of rewards.
 Taking advantage of the signup bonus gives you a chance to earn a significant amount of rewards with only a fraction of the spending.
 In some cases, the points earned from the signup bonus are enough for a free flight.

-With the Southwest Rapid Rewards Plus Credit Card, you'll be charged a 3 percent foreign transaction fee charged on purchases made in other currencies.
+With the Southwest Rapid Rewards Plus Credit Card, you'll be charged a 3% foreign transaction fee charged on purchases made in other currencies.

 Southwest Rapid Rewards Premier Credit Card